nikkisingh0204/react-tv-show-advisor/README.md

 - React Router: A library for handling routing in React applications.
 - React Hooks: Used for managing state and lifecycle methods in functional components.
 - HTML/CSS: Markup and styling for the user interface.
-- JavaScript: Programming language for implementing the application logic.
+- JavaScript: A programming language for implementing the application logic.

 ## Available Scripts